tardis-sn/tardis/docs/montecarlo/sourceintegration.rst

    \epsilon

-where the sum is over all the packages in a given shell that come into resonance with the transition :math:`u \rightarrow l` during the monte carlo run, :math:`\epsilon` is the energy of one such packet, and :math:`\tau_{lu}` the Sobolev optical depth.
+where the sum is over all the packages in a given shell that come into resonance with the transition :math:`u \rightarrow l` during the MC run, :math:`\epsilon` is the energy of one such packet, and :math:`\tau_{lu}` the Sobolev optical depth.

-After the final monte carlo step, a level absorption estimator is calculated, which includes all levels which lie below the target level:
+After the final MC step, a level absorption estimator is calculated, which includes all levels which lie below the target level:

 .. math::